Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Introduction

 The objective of this paper is to investigate baseline predictors of cardiovascular and non-cardiovascular mortality as well as to assess the survival times in heart failure patients undergoing CRT, knowing that their death may eventually be due to cardiovascular or non-cardiovascular causes.

-The statistical framework for the aforementioned objectives is Survival Analysis.
-In particular, competing risk models in which the event of interest, in our case death, can occur from a variety of competing causes.
-The statistical literature is abundant regarding procedures for modeling competing survival scenarios (Putter \textit{et al.}, 2007; \textbf{}Chen \textit{et al.}, 2014).
-In particular, we will focus on cause-specific risk modelling to quantitatively assess the behaviour of the survival process through the cause-specific hazard function for each cause of death, the overall survival function for the time in which death occurs, and the cumulative incidence function of that time due to each of the causes considered among others (Chen \textit{et al.}, 2014).
+The statistical framework for the aforementioned objectives is survival analysis.
+In particular, competing risks models in which the event of interest, in our case death, can occur from a variety of competing causes.
+The statistical literature is abundant regarding procedures for modeling competing survival scenarios (Putter \textit{et al.}, 2007; Chen \textit{et al.}, 2014).
+In fact, competing risks models have been widely applied to numerous settings, such treatment evaluation in clinical trials (Ameis \textit{et al.}, 2024), breast cancer (Basu and Tiwari, 2009) or hepatic diseases (Yu and Huang, 2023), among other relevant clinical topics.

+In our case, we will focus on cause-specific risk modelling to quantitatively assess the behaviour of the survival process through the cause-specific hazard function for each cause of death, the overall survival function for the time in which death occurs, and the cumulative incidence function of that time due to each of the causes considered among others (Chen \textit{et al.}, 2014).
 We also incorporate a look at the modelling from the point of view of multistate models (Andersen \textit{et al.}, 2001).
 These are stochastic processes of continuous time and discrete state space representing the different health conditions considered.
 We discuss the transition probabilities between the different states and specially conditional transition probabilities when it is known that a patient remains alive a certain time after the CRT treatment.
 We will work within the Bayesian statistical methodology.
 This allows quantifying all sources of uncertainty associated with a statistical problem in a natural way through probability distributions.